Krunxx/Krunxx/README.md

 <H2 align = "center">  😉 Aspiring front end developer in your area <h2>

 - 🔭 I’m currently working on my portfolio
+- ⚡ Fun fact: I am an Ambivert and I love learning and sleeping 🤠
 - 🌱 I’m currently learning *reactJS
 - 👯 I’m looking to collaborate on ___
 - 🤔 I’m looking for a mentor and workshops

-- ⚡ Fun fact: I am an Ambivert and I love learning and resting 🤠 -->
+-->